r-hub/node-install-rstats/readme.md

 install-rstats [rversion1] [rversion2] ...
 ```

-If you start `install-rstats` wihout `sudo`, it will ask for your password
+On macOS, if you start `install-rstats` wihout `sudo`, it will ask for
-(once) in a dialog box.
-If you want to avoid that, use `sudo` at the
+your password (once) in a dialog box.
+If you want to avoid that, use
-line:
+ `sudo` at the line:

 ```sh
 sudo install-rstats [rversion1] [rversion2] ...